Bounds on the covariance matrix of the Sherrington-Kirkpatrick model: Lower bounds at the critical temperature and low temperatures

 \section{Lower bounds at the critical temperature and low temperatures}

 In this section, we investigate the tightness of our results.
 In particular, we show that the expected operator norm necessarily diverges as $\beta\to 1$.
-In the low temperature regime where $\beta>1$, we provide a lower bound on the expected operator norm of order $\sqrt{n}$.
+In the low temperature regime where $\beta>1$, we provide a simple linear lower bound on the expected operator norm.
 Finally, we consider the behavior of the operator norm near and at the critical temperature $\beta = 1$.